FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/Radio/1981/1981-02-01-radio-clyde-the-civic-hall-falkirk.md

 </figure>

 <figure class="fig2">
-<p><strong>Starshot</strong> a talent contest to discover new cabaret acts was broadcast on Radio Clyde from Falkirk's Civic Hall.
+<p><strong>Starshot</strong> a talent contest to discover new cabaret acts was broadcast on Radio Clyde possibly from Falkirk Civic Hall.
 Lena Zavaroni performed as the professional artiste for part of the programmme.</p>
 <p><strong>Note:</strong> The details above are currently unconfirmed so don't take them as facts, the information is subject to change if and when details become more readily available.</p>
 </figure>